dwarvesf/playbook/engineering/ios.md

 Whenever you want to run software on an actual device (as opposed to the simulator), you will need to sign your build with a **certificate** issued by Apple.
 Each certificate is linked to a private/public keypair, the private half of which resides in your Mac's Keychain.
 There are two types of certificates:

 - **Development certificate:** Every developer on a team has their own, and it is generated upon request.
 Xcode might do this for you, but it's better not to press the magic "Fix issue" button and understand what is actually going on.
 This certificate is needed to deploy development builds to devices.
 - **Distribution certificate:** There can be several, but it's best to keep it to one per organization, and share its associated key through some internal channel.
-This certificate is needed to ship to the App Store, or your organization's internal "enterprise app store".
+This certificate is needed to ship to the App store, or your organization's internal "enterprise app store".

 ### Provisioning